JoseJuanSE/FBUAndroidProjects/Twitter/README.md

 * [X] SnackBars
 * [X] Rounded corners of tweet's pictures
 * [X] User's name, @names and timestamps fit in one line using ... as in real twitter
+* [X] Ripple effect when pressing a tweet to see details

 ## Video Walkthrough